5 Online Certifications That Will Help You Develop Your Soft Skills

 We tell stories all the time in emails, meetings and presentations.
 With “Storytelling in the Workplace,” you’ll be able to better sell yourself to employers and also spice up day-to-day workplace communication.

-Andrea Hickerson, Director of the School of Communications and Associate Professor at the Rochester Institute of Technology, will teach you how to hone your voice to best connect with various audiences.
+Andrea Hickerson, associate professor at the School of Communication at Rochester Institute of Technology, will teach you how to hone your voice to best connect with various audiences.

 Figuring out how to use social media is one thing, but leveraging those media platforms to create an online persona that will land you a job is another.